 Environmental Issues of Coal and Economic Development for the Northern Cheyenne and Other Tribal Nations

 Corey Welch, PhD, discusses his research on environmental issues impacting his tribal community, the Northern Cheyenne reservation in Montana.
 He also shares insights and what more can be done to assist communities who may be experiencing similar issues.

 Pathway to the PhD: From Academics to Health Research to Professional Career

 Anitra Warrior, PhD, shares her academic journey from attending a TCU and completing her doctoral degree.
 She also discusses her dissertation and research.

 Insights into Graduate School Success and the Brain-Specific Scaffold Protein SH2B1 and its Rare Obesity-Associated Variants

 Dr. Ray Joe, Navajo, is a postdoctoral fellow at the University of Michigan.
 In his presentation, Dr. Joe shares his academic journey and the research he conducted for his Masters thesis.

-The AIHEC Aseto’ne Institute is a 10-day personal development and research experience program experience hosted by UNMC and will focus on encouraging students to consider and pursue a professional career in a biomedical field.
+The AIHEC Aseto’ne Institute was a 10-day personal development and research experience program experience hosted by UNMC and focused on encouraging students to consider and pursue a professional career in a biomedical field.

-The Institute will recruit TCU students who are interested in health research and professions.
-TCU students will learn about opportunities and experiences available to them in the area of health research.
-Announcement
+The Institute recruited TCU students interested in health research and professions.
+TCU students learned about opportunities and experiences available to them in the area of health research.

 - Carrie Billy, Co-Principle Investigator/President & CEO, AIHEC